Nictiz/ncp-conversie/nieuw.md

     XSLT->>A: eHDSI friendly version
     A->>A: create original document (pdf)
-XSLT->>XSLT: add strenght, unit, farmaceutische vorm based on GPK-ATC map Note right of XSLT: This is where the data for the GPK split is inserted Note right of XSLT: Also row per active ingredient added or is this done during the syntax conversion?
+Note left of A: PDF created from added NL-narrative XSLT->>XSLT: add strenght, unit, farmaceutische vorm Note right of XSLT: This is where the data for the GPK split is inserted Note right of XSLT: Also row per active ingredient added or is this done during the syntax conversion?
-Note left of A: PDF created from added NL-narrative
     XSLT->>XSLT: add transations to items that are not mapped onto MVC valueset items (NEC) Note right of XSLT: This is the OTH-er-workaround create participant openNCP